Rok with a camel through Sahara dunes near Chinguetti, Mauritania

 The hilarious situation and negotiations continued for at least another two hours, when we finally agreed to postpone the trip for another day, when the second camel would be available.
 However, it was still impossible to get two blankets for camel safari.

-Sleeping under the open sky and observing the stars over Sahara Desert was a unique experience, as well as the second half of the night when squeezing with Peter under the only blanket available.
+Sleeping under the open sky and watching the stars over the Sahara Desert was the highlight of the trip.
+The second half of the night was less magical, when Peter and I had to squeeze under the only blanket available.
 It was so cold that I hardly slept at all.

 During the day, we passed by remote villages and climbed spectacular dunes.
 I was full of gases and farting constantly during lunch and dinner.
-Both guides, Mohamed and Vivian, who had never encountered such a phenomenon previously, repeatedly rolled their eyes in disbelief and wondered out of where so much wind was coming from.
+Both guides, Mohamed and Vivian, had never encountered anything like this before and repeatedly rolled their eyes in disbelief.
+They kept wondering where so much wind was coming from.

-I will always remember the donkey option as one of the most outrageous and bizarre proposals I have encountered Although we initially rejected the proposal and found it amusing, we later came to regret not having pursued it.
-It would have been another unconventional experience in Mauritania.
+I will always remember the donkey safari as one of the most outrageous and bizarre proposals I have encountered.
+Although we initially rejected the proposal and found it amusing, we later came to regret not having pursued it.
+It would have been another unconventional experience in Mauritania, and certainly a bizarre thing to do.

 Nouakchott – the young, unattractive capital

 The most picturesque part of the capital is the fish market on the coast of the Atlantic Ocean.
 A wide variety of enormous fish is similar as in the northern area of Nouadhibou.
 I purchased fresh fish from the market and brought it to the guesthouse, where my companion prepared it in the oven.
-Our own culinary efforts in a home-like setting proved to be considerably more flavorful than most restaurant offerings throughout the country.
+Cooking for ourselves in a simple, home-like setting turned out to be far more flavorful than most meals we had in restaurants across the country.

 In the end, I will remember Mauritania as one big comedy.